I greet you in the matchless name of Jesus who is the Christ. I pray that God has kept you and your families in this season of life.

-I am humbled by the privilege to serve as the Dean of National Capital Congress of Christian Education (NCCCE).
-I extend a humble thanks to our servant leader Reverend Stephen Tucker, President of the National Capital Baptist Convention of D.C., and Vicinity.
+I am grateful to have had an opportunity to serve as the Dean of the National Capital Congress of Christian Education (NCCCE).
+I extend a humble thanks to our servant leader Reverend Stephen Tucker, President of the National Capital Baptist Convention of DC, and Vicinity.

-As we have transitioned from the traditional formula for our Christian Leadership School, it is our goal to provide a holistic approach to preparing the disciples of God for the work of the church.
+Yet, again I share with you that we have transitioned from the traditional formula for our Christian Leadership School, as it is our goal to provide a holistic approach to preparing the disciples of God for the work of the church.
 As we observe this country and the world, it is our responsibility to create an environment that will lend itself to strengthening the body of Christ.
-This year’s theme for the Congress of Christian Education is “Best Practices of Ministry During the Pandemic and Preparation for the Post-Covid-19 Church.”
+Last year our focus was on “Best Practices of Ministry During the Pandemic and Preparation for the Post-Covid-19 Church.”
+This year our goal is to reshape the vision of our Christian Educators, Leaders, and Teachers that we might help our youth to develop a Biblical World View.

 Therefore, I implore each of you to commit to registering and attending the Pre-Congress Convocation, and the Annual Virtual Congress of Christian Education (NCBCCongressOfChristianEd.org).